ianoshorty/tensorflowjs-colorlearn/README.md

-# TensorflowJS Colour Learning Experiment
+# TensorflowJS Color Learning Experiment

 This is my first "functional" machine learning experiment created from scratch (ie. not using tutorial material).